DellGEOS/AzureLocalDeploymentWorkshop/README.md

 **The Azure Local Deployment Workshop:**

-- Can run in nested in Azure **and** can be deployed identically on-premises, either on a physical Windows Server/Client, or inside an existing VM on a virtualization platform of your choice.
+- Can run nested in Azure **and** can be deployed identically on-premises, either on a physical Windows Server/Client, or inside an existing VM on a virtualization platform of your choice.
 This saves you money, if you have existing equipment.
 - When running in Azure, the resources configured inside the VM, and the VM configurations themselves are **optimized to keep costs lower than alternative solutions**.
 - The deployment of the sandbox is **fully automated** - no need to download ISOs, executables, zip files etc - within a few simple PowerShell commands (or through an Azure ARM Template) you'll be ready to practice deployments.
 - The automation creates a sandbox to **more closely mimic real world deployments**, for example, when deploying a 4-machine Switchless Dual-Link configuration, should every Azure Local machine be able to communicate with every other machine over a generic switch configuration?
 NO!
 This workshop simulates real-world configurations, with isolated network paths and more, to ensure you can experience deployments the right way.